Spike (missile): Variants

+Firing post

+Command & Launch Unit (CLU)

 The reusable Command & launch unit (CLU), battery, tripod and the thermal sight are common for both MR and LR versions of the Spike missile family, each weighing 5 kg, 1 kg, 2.8 kg, and 4 kg respectively.

-Spike-SR
+Integrated Control Launch Unit (ICLU)

+They are used for the newer variants LR2 and ER2 variants.

+Vehicle Missile Launching System (VMLS)

+Launching system used on all turrets equipped with the Spike missile.
+The Spike LR, ER and NLOS as well as the modernised variants can be used with these systems.

+Missiles

+Spike SR

-The short range version of the weapon was unveiled in 2012 to give infantrymen a guided missile between the larger Spike-MR and unguided rockets.
+The short range version of the weapon was unveiled in 2012 to give infantrymen a guided missile between the larger Spike MR and unguided rockets.
 The missile is 8 kg for a 9.8 kg disposable munition for use at platoon-level whose minimum range is 50 m and whose maximum range is 1.5 km.
 It is equipped with a stiff-necked uncooled electro-optical infrared seeker and advanced tracker, as opposed to the gimballed seeker in the Spike MR/LR/ER versions.
-The Spike-SR does not require a separate sight, instead utilizing the low-cost thermal camera and guidance electronics strapped to the missile's nose to provide this function through a display integrated into the launcher, showing the target until launch.
+The Spike SR does not require a separate sight, instead utilizing the low-cost thermal camera and guidance electronics strapped to the missile's nose to provide this function through a display integrated into the launcher, showing the target until launch.
 The warhead can either be a multi-purpose tandem shaped-charge warhead with blast-fragmentation effect or a new Penetration-Blast-Fragmentation (PBF) variant leveraged from the MATADOR's anti-structure warhead to equip maneuvering forces in urban environments to breach enemy cover and structures with a lethal blast effect.
-In May 2016 Rafael concluded deliveries of Spike-SR to its first export customer, later revealed to be the Singapore Armed Forces to replace the Carl Gustaf M2.
+In May 2016 Rafael concluded deliveries of Spike SR to its first export customer, later revealed to be the Singapore Armed Forces to replace the Carl Gustaf M2.

-Spike-MR
+Spike MR

 The medium range version (Israeli designation: NT-Gil).
 The weight of the missile is 14 kg, its minimum range is 200 m, while its maximum range is 2500 m.
 It is used by infantry and special forces.

-Spike-LR
+Spike LR

 Long range version (Israeli designation: NT-Spike).
 The weight of the missile is 14 kg, and the weight of the complete system is less than 45 kg.
 Maximum range is 4000 m and it is used by infantry and light combat vehicles.
 It adds fiber-optic communication to and from the operator during flight.
 Reported armour penetration capability is more than 700 mm of Rolled homogeneous armour (RHA).
 It is also deployed in Sentry Tech remotely controlled weapons stations along the Gaza border.
-In early 2014, Rafael revealed they had increased the range of the Spike-LR to 5.5 km, enhancing versatility on existing firing platforms and allowing it to be utilized on new ones like light helicopters.
+In early 2014, Rafael revealed they had increased the range of the Spike LR to 5.5 km, enhancing versatility on existing firing platforms and allowing it to be utilized on new ones like light helicopters.